Skip to main content

 You should not use isavuconazonium if you are allergic to it, or if you have:

-Many drugs can interact and cause dangerous effects.
-Some drugs should not be used together with isavuconazonium.
-Your doctor may change your treatment plan if you also use:
+Some drugs should not be used with isavuconazonium.
+Your treatment plan may change if you also use:

-Isavuconazonium may harm an unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 28 days after your last dose.
-Tell your doctor if you become pregnant.
+May harm an unborn baby.
+Use effective birth control while using isavuconazonium and for at least 28 days after your last dose.
+Tell your doctor if you are pregnant or plan to become pregnant.

 You should not breastfeed while using isavuconazonium.